projectara/greybus-spec/source/hardware_model.rst

-Greybus communication between Modules (including the AP Module) is only possible through Interface Blocks whose Interface State's UNIPRO sub-state is UPRO_UP: it is only after the |unipro| link is established that the CPort connections used by Greybus :ref:`Protocols
+Greybus communication between Modules (including the AP Module) is only possible through Interface Blocks whose Interface State's UNIPRO sub-state is UPRO_UP: this is required to allow CPorts managed by Module Interfaces to exchange Greybus Operations via |unipro|
-<glossary-protocol>` can be created.
+Messages.
+It is also necessary for *routes* within the Switch to be established to allow |unipro| Messages sent by Interfaces to be relayed through the Switch to the Interfaces which are their intended recipients.

 Other UNIPRO sub-state values are used primarily during communication between the SVC and AP during Module initialization, teardown, power